 - Plant-Based Protein: The combination of split mung beans and basmati rice forms a complete protein, providing all nine essential amino acids your body needs-making Kitchari especially important for vegans and vegetarians.

 - High in Fiber: Rich in dietary fiber, Kitchari helps support gut health and regularity while keeping you feeling full and satisfied.
+Looking for a delicious way to get probiotics?
+Our trending matcha yakult recipe makes gut health taste amazing and takes just 5 minutes.

 - Gentle on Digestion: Because the ingredients are light and easy to digest, Kitchari gives the digestive system a break-ideal during illness recovery or Ayurvedic cleanses.